 The networking with vet researchers was by far the best at this conference!

 In addition to meeting with the vets and internists, we also had a delightful dinner and discussion Wednesday with Dr. David Williams (research developer of the EPI TLI test), who everyone just adored (he is such a nice man!).

 Dr. Cyrus from Texas A&M Gastrointestinal Lab also visited with us and more great research discussions ensued.
-Then we met another geneticist who is very interested in teaming up with Dr. Clark at Clemson with regards to EPI Research in breeds other than the GSD.
-And last but not least, myself, Dr. Williams and a Bioengineering company are very excited about another possible research/clinical trial with regards to a conversation that took place....i can't share more at this point as we are just tossing this idea around but can say if it happens ...it will be very exciting!
+Then we met another geneticist who is very interested in possibly teaming up with Dr. Clark at Clemson with regards to EPI Research in breeds other than the GSD.
+And last but not least, myself, Dr. Williams and a Bioengineering company are excited about another future possibility working with acinar cell transplantation.
+Although not feasible at this moment.... still a possibility in the future ..... once some of the technical difficulties can be resolved at a more reasonable cost.